 But at the end of the day, a 401k is an excellent tool for you to use to help you to retire.

-You get tax benefits now and as it grows, and if your employer matches your contributions, you get free money as well.
+You get tax benefits now, and as it grows, and if your employer matches your contributions, you also get free money.

-I encourage you to start investing in a 401k plan as soon as you are eligible.
+I encourage you to invest in one as soon as you are eligible.

 Contribute at least 10%.

 If you can’t afford it, contribute enough to get the full employer match.

 Then make it a point to increase your savings by 1% yearly.